Gartner Public Web Participation Policy

 10. Don’t engage in arguments that attack published Gartner Research.

 If published Gartner research is disputed on social media, inform the Ombudsman’s Office (firstname.lastname@example.org) and refrain from engaging in public debates.
 Do not publicly explain or clarify Gartner research methodology.
 This is the role of the Ombudsman’s Office.If you see social media content that disparages or reflects poorly on the Gartner brand, products or business strategies, contact the social media team (email@example.com) instead of inserting yourself directly into these discussions.
 This approach will help avoid exacerbating the situation.

 When engaging in social media, you must respect and adhere to all applicable laws and regulations, including those concerning Financial Reporting, Insider Trading, Antitrust, Copyright, Discrimination and Harassment, Anti-Bribery and Data Protection.

-Gartner reserves the right to monitor social media pages and conversations our associates participate in to ensure compliance with This Policy.
+Gartner reserves the right to monitor all social media pages and conversations our associates participate in to ensure compliance with this Policy.
 There is no right to privacy for publicly posted social media content, and Gartner may monitor for such postings for compliance with our Code of Conduct and other corporate policies.
-Violations of This Policy may result in disciplinary action, up to, and including, termination of employment.
+Violations of this Policy may result in disciplinary action, up to, and including, termination of employment.